mattysweeps/SurvivalGames/README.md

 SurvivalGames has it's own events which are fired when game-related things happen.
 Not only can other players use these events, but SurvivalGames also can fire command blocks with the command ```/ssg event [EventName]```.
 This allows for map makers to do some really custom stuff!

 For example, If a command block is set with the command ```/ssg event MobSpawnedEvent```, then whenever a MobSpawnedEvent occurs, the command block is executed.
 It is then turned into a redstone torch for 5 seconds, so surronding blocks can be powered.
 (This is a temporary workaround)

+# Java Docs
+While they still need work, you can view the Javadocs here: http://m0pt0pmatt.github.io/SurvivalGames/docs/ But I recommend you just look at the source code ;)